SwissTPH/OpenCOVID/src/README.md

 For the sake of consistency and readability, a default file sets a value for each required model parameter, with the purpose of an analysis file to be to overwrite any such defaults.
 This overwriting can occur for all scenarios in the analysis or only certain scenarios.

 Two analysis files exist in the repository as standard:
 1. `/config/default.yaml`: A full analysis file with all default model parameters.
 The values in this file should not be altered.
 2. `/input/demo.yaml`: A demo analysis file showing some basic functionality.
 This file shows an example of an 'array scenario' (discussed below).

 To create a new application, create a new YAML file and save this file in the `/input/` directory with a (machine readable) file name of your choice (ensuring the file has a `.yaml` extension).
 The contents of this directory are git-ignored (aside from `demo.yaml`), so it is perfectly acceptable to create and store any number of analysis files.
 To instruct the model to use a particular analysis file, set the value of `o$analysis_name` in `options.R` to the name of the analysis file (without the `.yaml` extension).

-It is good practice to familiarise yourself with the `/config/default.yaml` file to 1) have an understanding of which model parameters, metaparameters, and options are used by default, and 2) check synatx and formatting.
-If certain default values are sufficient, it is unecessary (but not an error) to define these parameters in your analysis file(s).
+It is good practice to familiarise yourself with the `/config/default.yaml` file to 1) have an understanding of which model parameters, metaparameters, and options are used by default, and 2) check syntax and formatting.
+If certain default values are sufficient, it is unnecessary (but not an error) to define these parameters in your analysis file(s).

 Note that it is generally not necessary to preserve ordering in analysis files.